waywardphilosopher/lookingforwisdom/content/posts/love06-will-you-still-love-me.md

 +++
 categories = ["Series"]
 date = 2021-04-05T12:00:00Z
-description = ""
 draft = false
 image = "/images/love-game.jpg"
 slug = "love06-will-you-still-love-me"
-summary = "What does it mean to say \"I love you\"?
+description = "What does it mean to say \"I love you\"?
 And how do these three little words change our sense of ourselves, our commitments, and our future? " tags = ["Series"] title = "“Will You Still Love Me Tomorrow?”
 Love, trust and the future (Love #6)"